random689/tp/docs/UserGuide.md

 NewAddressBook also allows you to keep track of upcoming meetings with parents, teachers or students.

 <div markdown="span" class="alert alert-primary">:bulb: **Tip:**
-NewAddressBook automatically removes meetings that have expired whenever you load the app.
-So you don't have to worry about deleting them!
+NewAddressBook automatically removes meetings that have expired, so the user does not have to worry about deleting them!
 </div>

 #### Add a meeting : `meet`